ptavarez/auxilio/README.md

 Ohh Ember...
 I love and hate you.
 After smashing into a couple of walls, I was able to successfully build my first application using a front-end framework.

 ## Wire Frame
 [Auxilio Wire Frame](http://res.cloudinary.com/ptavarez/image/upload/v1523635924/auxilio-wireframe.jpg)

 ## User Stories
-Auxilio is a company that provides on demand services to those who need some form of assistance.
+Auxilio is a web application that provides on demand services to those who need some form of assistance.
 This version allows users to submit a request, or an aux*, to the API.
 Currently they have to determine themselves if the order has been fulfilled or not.

 ### Authentication
 - As a user, I can: